 Q: Would you recommend woodworking for other seniors like you?

 Both John and Edwin have amazing and inspiring stories to share about their woodworking craft.
 While one of them has a professional background on woodworking and the other does not, we see that in the core of their craft is the intention to help and make others happy.
 They also both have a sense of pride in what they do, especially as they can still do woodwork even when they are in their senior years.
-Both of them are proofs that woodworking can do so much more to the elderly.
+Both of them are proofs that woodworking can do so much more for the elderly.
 And with Edwin mentioning his PTSD, it’s just important to know that woodworking can also help anyone, elders or not, in their struggles with different mental issues like PTSD or autism.

 While many wouldn’t always ponder about the elderly, especially about woodworking as their hobby, we hope this article encouraged you to be more involved in the elderly’s lives.
-We’re glad to have encountered Kerby Centre, John and Edwin and their love for woodworking.
+We’re glad to have encountered Kerby Centre, John, and Edwin and their love for woodworking.
 They have expanded our views on woodworking—about who can do it, what it can bring to people of old age, and what the essence of woodworking is for those who do it with passion and purpose.

 If you’d like to read more inspiring stories like this one, head out to our interviews with women woodworkers and a former drug user whose life was changed by woodworking.